bakercms/BakerCMS-Plugins/sitemap/readme.txt

- * LICENSE: Hotaru CMS is free software: you can redistribute it and/or
+ * LICENSE: Baker CMS is free software: you can redistribute it and/or
  * modify it under the terms of the GNU General Public License as
  * published by the Free Software Foundation, either version 3 of
  * the License, or (at your option) any later version.
  *
- * Hotaru CMS is distributed in the hope that it will be useful, but WITHOUT
+ * Baker CMS is distributed in the hope that it will be useful, but WITHOUT
  * ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
  * FITNESS FOR A PARTICULAR PURPOSE.
  *
  * You should have received a copy of the GNU General Public License along
- * with Hotaru CMS.
+ * with Baker CMS.
 If not, see http://www.gnu.org/licenses/.
  *
  * @category  Content Management System
  * @package   Sitemap